uclasystem/VQPy/README.md

 We have not supported installing VQPy automatically yet.
 You can follow the steps below to install VQPy manually.

+It is recommended to use Python 3.8 to avoid any compatibility issues with YOLOX.

 #### Step 1: install VQPy dependences
 ```
 pip3 install lap cython_bbox shapely